VadymV/icos/README.md

 uses the extracted features as the input data for continuous object learning.

 ### Requirements:
-1. GPU with installed drivers for CUDA >=9.0 and cuDNN >=7.
-2. Python 3.
-3. A Linux-based system (tested on an Ubuntu-based system).
+1. A Linux-based system (tested on a Xubuntu 16.04 system).
+2. GPU with installed drivers for CUDA=9.0 and cuDNN=7.0.5.
+Other (newer) versions are also possible, but were not tested.
+3. Python 3 as a default python interpreter (Add `alias python=python3` to the file `~/.bashrc`) with the installed python3-pip package.
+4. python3-tk (`sudo apt-get install python3-tk`).

 All commands are run from the main directory.

 # Setup instructions for Linux-based systems using a terminal: